berops/claudie/docs/getting-started/detailed-guide.md

     !!! note Load balancing
         Please refer how our load balancing works by reading our [documentation](https://docs.claudie.io/latest/loadbalancing/loadbalancing-solution/).

-17. Update the inputmanifest again with the new configuration.
+17. Update the InputManifest again with the new configuration.
     ```bash
     kubectl apply -f ./inputmanifest-bursting.yaml
     ```